boostorg/convert/README.md

-The library builds on the boost::lexical_cast design and experience and takes those type conversion/transformation-related ideas further
+The library builds on the `boost::lexical_cast` experience and takes those type conversion/transformation-related ideas further

 * to be applicable to a wider range of deployment scenarios,
 * to provide a more flexible, extendible and configurable type-conversion framework.